The biggest sale of the year, Black Friday, is coming up, meaning your house and office could soon be home to lots of shiny new tech.

-According to a study by NortonLifeLock, 16.5 million Brits have been victims of various cybercrimes over the last year.
-These scams were effective to the tune of £1.4 billion, and it doesn’t look like they’re going away anytime soon, so now is the best time to find out how to avoid scams online.
+According to a study by NortonLifeLock, 16.5 million Brits were victims of various cybercrimes between 2019 and 2020.
+The scams – which included phishing attacks – cost people £1.4 billion in losses and it doesn’t look like they’re going away anytime soon.

 “While it’s great to know we’re connected to our colleagues, friends and family at all times, it’s important for both businesses and consumers to remain aware of the security risks this brings, including; malware attacks, identity theft, phishing and ransomware”, said chief scientist and McAfee Fellow Raj Samani.